bullhorn/rest-api-docs/source/includes/_file.md

 Returns an attached file as base64-encoded text.

 **Note:** The optional "raw" path parameter returns a multipart-encoded version of the file.
 This path parameter exists for convenience.
-When an API user makes a call of this form in a browser, it appears that their browser has downloaded the file.
+When an API user makes a call of this form in a browser, it appears that the browser has downloaded the file.

 Files can be attached to the following types of entities: